theheroGAC/PSV-Cleaner/README.md

 **PSV Cleaner** is a powerful and user-friendly temporary files cleaner designed specifically for the PlayStation Vita homebrew community.
 This tool helps you free up valuable storage space by safely removing temporary files, cache data, and system dumps that accumulate over time.

+**Latest Version: 1.04** - Now includes Emergency Stop functionality for safe operation interruption!

 ---

 ## Key Features

 - **Comprehensive Cleaning** – Removes 90+ types of temporary files including system cache, homebrew logs, and application data.
 - **Safe & Secure** – Only deletes temporary files, never touches your games, saves, or important data.
+- **Emergency Stop** – Safely interrupt cleaning operations at any time with the Circle button.
 - **File Preview** – See exactly which files will be deleted before cleaning with detailed list view.
 - **Selective Cleaning** – Choose what to clean with an intuitive options menu.
 - **Real-time Statistics** – See exactly how much space you can free before cleaning with recursive calculation.
 - **Modern Interface** – Clean, professional UI with smooth animations and scrollable file list.
 - **GPU Optimized** – Designed to prevent crashes and ensure stable performance.

 ---